percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | string      | `svc.cluster.local` |

-The (non-standard) cluster domain to be used as a suffix of the Service name
+The (non-standard) cluster domain to be used as a suffix of the Service name.

 ### `clusterServiceDNSMode`